 The intoxicating turning movements at waltzing speed brought an intimate pleasure into ecclesiastically-solemn ballrooms.
-And Johann Strauss the Elder
+And Johann Strauss Senior

 is the most wonderful invitation of a long ball evening, and it makes the heart beat that bit faster.
-And when it is ladies' choice (when the women invite the men to dance), men too get to experience that feeling of being the chosen one.
+And when it is ladies' choice (the women invite the men to dance), men too get to experience that feeling of being the chosen one.

-Many of the Viennese balls are now organised by groups of professional persons
+Many of the Viennese balls are nowadays organised by groups of professional persons

 .
 The Kaffeesieder-Ball

-delight by serving up a ballet of pastries at their ball.
-The Vienna Philharmonic Ball
+(Vienna Coffeehouse Owners' Ball) transforms the Hofburg into the most formal dance café in the city.
+The confectioners delight by serving up a ballet of pastries at their ball, but the Vienna Philharmonic Ball

-is considered the unofficial highlight of the ball season by many; it is held in the rooms of the Vienna Musikverein, from where the New Year's Day concert is also broadcast around the world every year.
-The Opera Ball
+is considered the unofficial highlight of the ball season by many.
+It is held in the rooms of the Vienna Musikverein, from where the New Year's Day concert is also broadcast around the world every year.
+Then there is the Opera Ball

-, held in the Vienna Opera House, "in the most beautiful ballroom in the world", is the State Ball of the Federal Republic of Austria, and also the artists' ball of the Vienna State Opera.
+, held in the Vienna Opera House, "in the most beautiful ballroom in the world"